Ljubić (Čačak)

 Ljubić (Љубић) is a settlement in the municipality of Čačak, Serbia, in the Moravica District.
 According to the 2011 census, the village has a population of 61 people, reflecting its status as a quaint, sparsely populated community.
 Positioned around 2.5 km southwest of the urban center of Čačak, it lies at roughly 224 m above sea level and covers about 2.25 km².

 A notable feature of the village is the Memorial Complex on Ljubić Hill, which honors the Battle of Ljubić—a significant engagement during the First Serbian Uprising.
 The site features a monument dedicated to national hero Tanasko Rajić and serves as both a historical landmark and a green recreational space for locals and visitors.
 This blend of tranquil village life with a reminder of Serbia’s fight for independence makes Ljubić a modest yet meaningful destination near Čačak.

+Football club FK Polet Ljubić is based here.